 Whatever your site’s purpose, you need to get as many people as possible to visit it.
 Now, other business entities will see that you’re popular within your niche.

 They will pay you to review their services and products and then talk about them on the site.
 For instance, if you run a DIY site, you might partner with Ryobi or another tool company.
+Or if you are interested in data scraping projects, then perhaps ScrapingRobot.com can offer you the necessary web scraping platforms to get you started.
 They can pay you for product reviews, and you can also get free swag out of the deal.

 You could also set up your website so businesses will advertise there.
 They pay you for these ads.